Mikhail2k15/viva-connections-visitor-counter/README.md

 ## Summary

-Visitor Counter Adaptive Card Extension provides some insight on Viva Connections Dashboard usage.
+Visitor Counter for Viva Connections Dashboard is a simple widget (Adaptive Card Extension) which provides to you insights about how users interact with your intranet.
+For example, you can view the number of people who have visited your intranet portal via a brand-new Viva Connections App in Teams vs browser (old way).

 ![image](https://user-images.githubusercontent.com/11201670/160254434-ffdbed0c-47a9-4259-b867-e56fe7801e5e.png)